JohnFTitor/Hello-world/README.md

 ## Acknowledgments

-- Thanks to Miroverse for the Opportunity.
+- Thanks to Microverse for the Opportunity.

 ## 📝 License